hwabis/Alphabet/README.md

 C:\Users\<Username>\AppData\Local\osu!\Songs\1184727 ARForest - Altros\ARForest - Altros (Eyenine) [Futsuu].osu
 ```

+A quick way to get the path is to open the beatmap in the osu! editor, and then go to File > Open Song Folder.

 ## Notes

 This game is difficult compared to the traditional osu! gamemodes.
 Even if you are experienced in rhythm games, I'd suggest starting at a Futsuu difficulty or below.
 Scoring an S rank on a Muzukashii difficulty would be very impressive. :)